slidevjs/slidev/docs/features/draggable.md

 </v-drag>
 ```

+## Create a Draggable Element

+When you create a new draggable element, you don't need to specify the position value (but you need to specify the position name if you want to use the frontmatter).
+Slidev will automatically generate the initial position value for you.

 ## Automatic Height

 You can set `Height` to `NaN` (if you use the directive) or `_` (if you use the component) to make the height of the draggable element automatically adjust to its content.

-## Create a Draggable Element

-When you first create a draggable element, you don't need to specify the position value (but you need to specify the position name if you want to use the frontmatter).
-Slidev will automatically generate the initial position value for you.

 ## Controls